Baselios Poulose Second College: Profile

 BPS College is one of the five colleges managed by the Malankara Jacobite Syrian Christian Education Trust, Malekruz.
 The college is affiliated to the Mahatma Gandhi University, Kottayam and is one among the best arts and commerce colleges of university.
 This is a minority community institution.
 This institution is named after the former supreme head of the Jacobite Syrian Church in India, HB Baselios Poulose Second, the catholicose.
-This institution is vested in 2003 with a mission and a vision.